-Join Timothy Pintello for an in-depth discussion in this video Configuring user rights and security options, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Configuring user rights and security options, part of Windows Server 2012: Create and Manage Group Policy.

 - Since we've looked at configuring an audit policy,…let's go ahead and look at how we go about…assigning user rights.…Again, we're going to need our Group Policy Object Editor,…and so let's go ahead and go to our MMC.…Now if you remember, earlier, we went ahead and saved an MMC…under the name of Console1.…So let's go ahead and just click on File,…and then Open, or since it's already listed here,…let's go ahead and click the Console1 down here.…This brings up the console, just like we left it last time.…